Devoted Service (Stage 5)

 Cost: $240 for up to 20 students / $480 for 20-40 students / $720 for 40-60 students

 How do 20 seemingly innocuous objects reveal the intimate and personal experiences of our servicemen and women in the First World War?
-In this hands-on, practical workshop, students have the opportunity to learn more about the Great War through the lives of 20 extraordinary people whose stories are interwoven into the exhibition and content collection at the Anzac Memorial.
-Each student is invited to source evidence that not only reveals details about the journey of their given Anzac, but also what this meant more broadly for Australians at War – both on the front line and back home.
-The workshop culminates in a Star Ceremony, where people the students have researched are commemorated in a special service unique to the Anzac Memorial.
+In this hands-on, practical workshop, students will learn more about the First World War through the lives of 20 people whose stories are interwoven into the Anzac Memorial’s extraordinary collection.

 Duration: 2 hours | Times: 9:30-11:30am; 12:00-2:00pm